ADVERTISEMENT

 Many organizations offer the chance to learn about genealogy through classes and workshops.
 While you can attend some sessions online, it doesn’t mean you’re on your own.
 The following options let you interact and chat with others in a fun learning environment:

-- Take in-depth courses: The ProGen study group offers lots of interaction among participants in an online classroom and requires an 18-month commitment.
-Boston University offers its Genealogical Research Certificate program (online or in person) in a 13-week course.
+• Take in-depth courses: ProGen study groups offer lots of interaction among participants in an online classroom and requires an 12-month commitment.
+Boston University offers its Certificate in Genealogical Research program in a 15-week course.

 Our ancestors knew it wasn’t beneficial to lead a solitary life — as much as one needed food for sustenance, one also needed interaction with others.
 It’s easier and easier these days to pursue your genealogy research in a vacuum by working online and keeping your head down in the records when you venture to the library.
 But you’ll find countless social opportunities in the genealogy community if you look close enough.
 Most are free and only require that you make the first move to be part of that community.
 And once you act, you’ll wonder why you didn’t do so sooner.

-A version of this article originally appeared in the January 2011 issue of Family Tree Magazine
+A version of this article originally appeared in the January 2011 issue of Family Tree Magazine.
+Last updated: November 2024

 ADVERTISEMENT